 Legalizing cannabis for recreational use will help reduce expungement of non-violent marijuana related drug offenses, provide dedicated new tax revenues toward education and community wealth building programs.
-Currently, marijuana is legal in the District of Columbia and 11 states.
+Currently, marijuana is legal in the District of Columbia and 21 states.
 Minnesota legalized medical cannabis in 2014.
+Local jurisdictions should be authorized to impose a local impact tax at their discretion with broad flexibility on the ability to use revenue.